What types of brown spots or pigmented lesions will laser remove?

 Can laser remove my normal skin pigment also?

 The laser light was designed for its properties that selectively target dark concentrations of melanin.
 If after removal of the abnormal concentrations of melanin treatment continued on normal skin; some whitening could occur.
 However, your body’s natural regenerative processes would replace the normal melanin after a period of time, returning the skin to its natural colour.

 Are there any Precautions to take during treatment?

-As with all laser treatment, you must avoid exposure to direct sunlight before treatment, during treatment and for some weeks following treatment.
-At City Laser Clinic, our experienced qualified therapists will advise you based on your skin type and the nature of the treatments that you are receiving.
+As with all laser treatment, you must avoid exposure to direct sunlight before treatment, during treatment and for some weeks following laser treatment.
+At City Laser Clinic, our experienced qualified laser therapists will advise you based on your skin type and the nature of the treatments that you are receiving.
 SPF must be worn daily.
-The City Laser Clinic therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.
+The City Laser Clinic laser therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.

 Does it hurt?

 The level of discomfort is different for every person depending on sensitivity; other considerations include the location and surface area to be treated.
 Most clients do not request any pain control during treatment and relate the discomfort as comparable to mild sunburn.
-Your therapist will discuss your options with you based upon your own tolerance and the body area to be treated.
+Your laser therapist will discuss your options with you based upon your own tolerance and the body area to be treated.